Pittsburgh-NEH-Institute/Institute-Materials-2020/presentations/day06_session01_rowell_making-collaboration-work.md

 2. What is the **value** of the project *to the partner*?

 3. What is the pattern of their engagement?
-For example, the **frequency** of their contributions (one-time, semesterly, monthly, daily or embedded).
-But also the **density** of their contribution (what authority they have over the nature of the project).
+For example, the **frequency** of their contributions (one-time, semesterly, monthly, daily or embedded), but also the **density** of their contribution (what authority they have over the nature of the project).